OWASP/www-staff/operating-plan/2024/events.md

 ---

-title: DRAFT OWASP Operating Plan 2024 - Events
+title: OWASP Operating Plan 2024 - Events
 layout: col-sidebar

 ---

-# DRAFT

 ## Introduction

 ## Goals

-- 3 Global AppSecs (Lisbon, Singapore, San Francisco)
+- 2 Global AppSec Events (Lisbon, San Francisco)
+- SnowFROC, LASCON, BASC, PNW, BeNeLux, Italy Day, Panama, Singapore AppSec Days
-- Support up to 4 new major AppSec Days regional events all over the world
+- Support up to four new major AppSec Days regional events all over the world
-- Event Sponsor Portal on OWASP website
+- Form the Events Committee

 ## Program Deliverables

+-	Revised Events Policy by July 2024
+-	Events Handbook by August 2024
-- Form the Events Committee by end of Q2 2024
+-	Form the Events Committee by the end of Q2 2024

-### Formalize and document the running of AppSec Global events, improving Events in a Box
+-	Plan for an Event Sponsor Portal on OWASP website in 2025.

+### Revamp Events Policy

+Based upon the new Events handbook, make the events policy much shorter, removing all guidance to the Events Handbook, leaving just the essential elements of the events lifecycle for AppSec Global and AppSec Days events.

+### Events Handbook
-The draft Events in a Box was given to the OWASP community in 2021.
-During the pandemic, it was discovered how much institutional knowledge has been lost in various staff transitions.
-We need to modernize and rebuild our institutional knowledge with a thorough revamp of the Events in a Box, covering small local, medium sized AppSec Days regional events, and of course, Global AppSec events.
+The OWASP Foundation gave the draft Events in a Box to the OWASP community in 2021.
+During the pandemic, the Foundation discovered how much institutional knowledge has been lost in various staff transitions.

-As the OWASP Foundation is now fully responsible for the operational delivery of AppSec Global, a new relationship with the community needs to occur, with a call for volunteers from all over the world.
-This will lead to the ability to host a third AppSec Global at some point in the future, probably in 2023 or 2024 as the world recovers from the pandemic.
-In the meantime, we need to document and improve our processes to ensure that we can easily host even the largest events.
+Based upon the revised Events Policy, the OWASP Foundation will draft and release a new Events Handbook covering small, local, and medium-sized AppSec Days regional events and Global AppSec events.

+### Meet the mentor program
+A new program will be held at AppSec Lisbon called “Meet the mentor,” connecting mentors and mentees together.
 ### Improve Developer Participation in OWASP Events

-TBA
+The OWASP Foundation will be running a Developer Day in San Francisco on September 28, 2024.

+### Define the locations of Global AppSec after 2025

+The Board wishes to have a finalized location for the US, EU, and Asia locations.
+This should be tax advantageous, profitable, and logistically able to grow to 2000 attendees by the end of 2025 and allow for further growth beyond.

-### Improve Event Sponsor Customer Experience
+### Improve Event Customer Experience

-Involving all key stakeholders - organizers, community members, attendees, event sponsors, and more - we will be kicking off a program to determine how we can improve the OWASP event experience for AppSec and AppSec Days regional events.
-Everything will be on the table, from call for participation, event registration and other systems, attending virtual and physical events, and more.
+Involving all key stakeholders to determine how to improve the OWASP event experience for AppSec and AppSec Days regional events.

-The key objective of this program deliverable is to optimize, modernize, and reduce the friction in hosting, attending, and supporting OWASP events, eliminating (or reducing) any painful or unnecessary activities, and ensuring that all events are impactful and profitable.
-It should cover post event
+The key objective of this program deliverable is to optimize, modernize, improve productivity, and reduce the friction in hosting, attending, and supporting OWASP events, eliminating (or reducing) any painful or unnecessary activities and ensuring that all events are delivered b to our mission and are profitable.

-### Develop new AppSec Global EU Locations

-The Board has directed the FOundation to develop a location plan for AppSec EU.

 ### Regional AppSec Days

 As the places where AppSec Global events shrink, the number of locations for AppSec Day events should grow.
-The Foundation will help support any profitable AppSec Days proposal, to the value of $30k per event and $250k per year overall.
-AppSec Day events must be profitable, and preferably funded by local sponsorship in kind.
-The Foundation will provide a template for the event, and will help with marketing and other support.
+The Foundation will help support any profitable AppSec Days proposal to $30k per event and $250k per year overall.
+AppSec Day events must be profitable and preferably funded by local sponsorship.
+The Foundation will provide a template for the event and help with marketing and other support.

 ### AppSec Asia